 Breeding Dachshunds Today

 If you’re looking for a Dachshund, make sure you choose a reputable breeder that screens their dogs for health problems and problems with temperament.

-If you’re having a hard time finding a reputable breeder, I’d suggest going to check out the AKC recognized breeders of merit.
+And if you’re having a hard time, I’d suggest going to check out the AKC recognized breeders of merit.

 They have quite a few reputable Dachshund breeders on their list.